 Configurable presentation - changes to a table presentation do not alter its content.
 Content and presentation become two independent elements.

-Tagging and filtering - enables trilogue technical staff to aggregate and call onto a screen any section of the table based on user defined criteria.
+Tagging and filtering - enables Trilogue technical staff to aggregate and call onto a screen any section of the table based on user defined criteria.

 Consolidated text preview - compromise text or any other column can be previewed in a consolidated mode at any moment.
 Work can also take place in a consolidated text mode - with updates automatically carried over to the compromise column.